Phemeranthus teretifolius

 Phemeranthus teretifolius is a species of North American flora.
-Commonly known as the quill fameflower, this plant grows in rocky and sandy soil.
-The quill fameflower is classified as a dicot and a perennial, thus it has several reproductive seasons.
-Native to the southeastern United States, this plant is classified as an herb/succulent.
+Commonly known as the Quill Fameflower, this plant grows in rocky and sandy soil.
+The Quill Fameflower is classified as a dicot and a perennial, thus it has several reproductive seasons.
+Native to the southeastern United States, this plant is classified as an herb or succulent.

 There is disagreement among botanists and researchers about which family this species belongs in.
 According to the US Department of Agriculture, this species is of the order Caryophyllidae and family Portulacaceae.
 However, according to other organizations and databases, including the Smithsonian National Museum of Natural History and the Maryland Biodiversity database, Phemeranthus teretifolius belongs to the family Montiaceae.
-Interestingly, the source of contention between the family of this species is unknown.
+The source of contention regarding the family of this species is unknown.

+The Quill Fameflower is a purple and pink colored flower, and can self-fertilize.
+Growing in rocky and sandy soil, this species is found primarily in the southwestern United States.

-Phemeranthus genus
+Phemeranthus - genus

 The Phemeranthus genus is a monophyletic group, comprising 25 species, which are categorized as succulent, herbaceous perennials found among rocky ecosystems and sand barrens.
+Many species within this genus are better suited for rocky and arid environments due to the fleshy and succulent nature of the plants.
 This genus is concentrated in northern Mexico and the southwestern United States.
 Phemeranthus, commonly known as fameflower, is an excellent example of a genus that vary significantly in geographic range, range size, and habitat.
 Phemeranthus also means ephemeral flower, which is a nod to its short life span.
+16 species within this genus are found in North America, and a majority are found in the southwest.

-teretifolius species
+Phemeranthus teretifolius - species

-Phemeranthus teretifolius grows 5 to 50 centimeters tall, with a weak stem and alternate leaves.
-The leaves are generally 3 to 6 centimeters long, and are tightly packed along the stem.
+Phemeranthus teretifolius is a dicot and a perennial plant.
+The Quill Fameflower grows 5 to 50 cm tall, with a weak stem and alternate leaves.
+The leaves are generally 3 to 6 cm long, and are tightly packed along the stem.
 The flowers of this species are purple and pink, and possess 5 petals each, with, on average, 12 to 20 yellow stamens.
-This plant is not self-incompatible, and can self-fertilize, thus it has cosexual flowers, with both staminate and pistillate structures.
-The flowers open only for one day, around 3pm EST and close before nightfall, and one single individual may produce more than one hundred flowers.
-The species begins flowering in April and continues through October, and is pollinated primarily by bees.
-Fascinatingly, this flower blooms for only a few hours a day, and if it is not fertilized by a bee within this window, it will close at night and self-fertilize.
-With a short life-span, this plant grows primarily in the open, in thin, very rocky or sandy soil, typically sandstone or granite.
+This species habitat is largely rocky outcrops.